LeQuang450/eBot--v13-/README.md

 # eBot-v13
 The lastest version of eBot running discord.js v13

-You need to install these packages to ensure it works: discordjs/builders@1.3.0 discordjs/rest@1.3.0 discord-api-types@0.37.19
+You need to install (nodejs v16 and) these packages to ensure it works: discordjs/builders@1.3.0 discordjs/rest@1.3.0 discord-api-types@0.37.19